Small Business Marketing Challenges and Solutions

 When talking about algorithms, we’re usually referring to search engines (like Google or Bing) or social media sites.
 Instead of fighting algorithm changes, evolve your strategy to follow best practices.
 Consider the ideas below:

 Content delivery on social media continues to change.
 Businesses that once relied on organic reach saw it plummet as past algorithm changes crushed this tactic.
+For small business owners, this can be crushing.
 Nowadays, relevancy is based on a mix of several factors.
 Facebook says that user feeds prioritize meaningful conversations over transactions.
 Instagram no longer shows images in chronological order, but instead factors your feed based on activity, interactions, and information about the post.

 - Learn to pivot and understand what content these platforms value.
 Posts and videos users interact and engage with are prioritized.
 Consistently posting high-quality images and videos will keep fans engaged with your brand.
 If you need some social strategy guidance, check out our article on 4 common social media marketing mistakes.